Theophilus Siegfried Bayer

-Theophilus (Gottlieb) Siegfried Bayer (1694–1738), was a German classical scholar with specialization in Sinology.
+Theophilus (Gottlieb) Siegfried Bayer (1694–1738) was a German classical scholar with specialization in Sinology.
 He was a Sinologist and professor of Greek and Roman Antiquities at St Petersburg Academy of Sciences between 1726 and 1737.

 Personal details

-Bayer was a native of Königsberg, East Prussia.
-His father Johann Friedrich was from the German Protestant minority in Hungary, but had moved to East Prussia where he worked as a painter.
+Bayer was a native of Königsberg, then in the Duchy of Prussia.
+His father Johann Friedrich was from the German Protestant minority in Hungary, but had moved to the Duchy of Prussia, where he worked as a painter.
 The youthful T. S. Bayer was an excellent student at the University of Königsberg, studying Latin, Greek and Hebrew.
 He was a Rector of the Königsberg Cathedral from 1721 to 1726, and also worked as a librarian at the Königsberg Public Library.

 Bayer collection

 He had a library of more than 200 manuscripts, Chinese and other Oriental books, including: